New Zealand Fishing News

 This month we're back with our quickfire Q+A-style interview featuring Fhys Fitt - qualified builder, surfer, dad, and Red Beach local frother.

-To use app on phones and table you will need either the iOS app for iPhone or iPad and the Google app for Android phones and tablets.
+To use on phones and tablets you will need either the iOS app for iPhone or iPad and the Google app for Android phones and tablets.

 Josiah Atkinson has spent considerable time searching for the rare tiger trout, and not without success.
 He shares some of his hard-earned lessons on how to tame the tiger…